cazacov/CarND-Traffic-Sign-Classifier-Project/writeup.md

 - The color channels U and V are thought to extract general information about color and the shape of the sign.
 That should help the neural network to quickly detect the type of sign like is it a warning (red triangle) or a mandatory sign (blue circle).

-The outputs of feature- and color-detection data flows are then flattend and mixed in inception layer that is then
+The outputs of feature- and color-detection data flows are then flattend and mixed in the inception layer that is then
 passed to 3 fully-connected layers for the final classification.

-To prevent network from overfitting there is a drop layer between fully-connected layers that randomly drops 50% of input.
+To prevent network from over fitting there is a drop layer between fully-connected layers that randomly drops 50% of input.
 That forces the network to learn general features instead of simply memorizing small image details.

 <img src="images/architecture.png" />